Being a Testimony

 Living outside the camp doesn’t mean things were easy – Jesus promised His followers difficulty (John 15:18-20), not a life of ease!
 When I was 33 our beautiful 6 year old daughter poured boiling hot water onto her face and chest.
 Layers of her skin were peeling off… she suffered second degree burns on her face and chest.
 We were having a break in a remote area with no telephone, so we had to use a neighbour’s phone to call for an ambulance.
 The emergency doctor gave us pain killers to give her as needed.
 I stayed up most of the night praying for her.
 I would rather have been burned myself than have my child suffer and I realised just a little of how God felt in seeing His Son suffer on the Cross.
 Amazingly, my daughter slept fine, and needed NO pain killers whatsoever, not even the next day.
 She said that the burns didn’t hurt; at all!
 That, to me, was such a miracle!
 After weeks of dressings, the doctors could not believe how well her skin had healed, to the point that there was no scarring whatsoever.
 This, on a girl who scars easily, and had a small scar on her cheek for years from the scratch of a playmate’s fingernail at age 3!

-While Mike was sick we had put our house on the market.
+While Mike was sick we had put our house up for sale.
 With Mike not able to work for months, and me at home with our two young children, we felt we needed to sell the house and pay off the mortgage in order to survive financially.
 We felt very at peace about this, in fact, God gave us great peace throughout the whole ordeal of Mike’s sickness, to the point that our Doctor later apologised, saying that he had wrongly interpreted our peacefulness to mean that things weren’t as bad as they really were!

 By this time we had made friends online with others who had also heard God call them out of the church.
 They too, had also suffered the consequences.
 Strangely enough, none of them lived in our own country, they were all in the USA.
 We made our first trip to the States to meet some of these friends in 1999.
 We also set up the Unveiling website the same year in order to share some of the things that God had been showing us.

-Two years later, when again on a visit to the USA, a friend showed us a couple of books by an author who had written many books between 1925 and his death in 1971, T. Austin-Sparks.
+Two years later, when again on a visit to the USA, a friend showed us a couple of books by a British author who had written many books between 1925 and his death in 1971: Theodore Austin-Sparks.
 We hadn’t ever heard of him.
 After skimming through the books, I knew we just had to get them to read, as so much of what was written in them was exactly what God Himself had been teaching and showing us.
+The messages confirmed and expanded on what Father was saying to us.
 It turned out that some of his books were available readily and for free.
 Upon receiving them, I devoured them!
 We had looked online for books by this author when we had first heard of him.
 However, we had found virtually nothing online.
-We felt that putting his messages onto a website was something that God was calling us to do.
-There were too many of his books to put on the Unveiling website, so we set up a separate website dedicated to his writings.
+We felt that putting his messages onto a website was something that God was calling us to do, so we set up a separate website dedicated to his writings.

 When I was 40, something else happened that could only be God.
 We moved to the USA for a term of four years.
 When God had called us out of the church 9 years before this, we had also felt that He was calling us out of our country of New Zealand, to go wherever He said.
 The place we felt He was calling us to go to was the USA.
-We felt ready to go, so we proceeded to “help God” make it happen and got our passports up to date.
+We felt ready to go straight away, so we proceeded to “help God” make it happen and got our passports up to date.
 Then God clearly told us to wait.
-We had no idea why, and thought He must mean next year… We didn’t know that it would be 9 years later, and it was best that we didn’t know the wait would be that long!
+We had no idea why, and thought He must mean next year….
+We didn’t know that it would be 9 years later, and it was best that we didn’t know the wait would be that long!
 Like anything with God, trusting Him is the best policy.
-The way He got us there was far beyond anything we could have imagined: we were sent as diplomats to our Embassy in Washington DC.
+The way He got us there was far beyond anything we could have imagined: we were sent as diplomats to the New Zealand Embassy in Washington DC.
 Arranging of visas, travel, accounts, housing etc. was all taken care of for us; we lived in accommodation rented for us in the name of the Queen of England, while we were living for the King of all kings!
-Even the job in the Embassy itself was a small miracle, as the job was a new position.
-Mike was selected out of quite a number of applicants.
+Even the job in the Embassy itself was a small miracle, as the job was a new position and Mike was selected out of hundreds of applicants.

-Christ is my Life and my testimony; this is what I have seen, experienced, and witnessed.
+Christ is my Life and my testimony; He is what I have seen, experienced, and witnessed.
 It is Life… “but not as we’ve known it” because it is in the spiritual and not the physical realm.
-That phrase (which I have often used on Unveiling) is from Star Trek – “It’s life Jim, but not as we’ve known it”!
+That phrase (which I have often used on Unveiling) is from Star Trek – “It’s life Jim, but not as we’ve known it!”
 The phrase turns out to have been very appropriate.
 So much on this journey has been the opposite of what we had thought and expected, it has been “not as we’ve known it”.
-It is an exciting journey of discovery!
+It is an exciting journey of discovery, unveiling and revelation!

 If this Life is your testimony too, then I celebrate Him with you!
 And if not, then please be real and honest with yourself and with God.
-Give up on going your own way and ask Him to bring you into this Life that He is longing to share with you, for you will never regret it!
+Ask Him to bring you into this Life that He is longing to share with you, for you will never regret it!
 As Jesus Himself said, “I am the Door (the Way in) anyone who enters in through Me will be saved (will live).
 He will come in and he will go out [freely], and will find pasture.
 The thief comes only in order to steal and kill and destroy.
 I came that they may have and enjoy Life, and have it in abundance (to the full, till it overflows).”
 (John 10:9-10 AMP).

 This is what we were born for: to be in close, intimate relationship with this One who loves us so very much and wants to share His Life, heart and mind with us.
 The God of this universe wants to be our friend, our love, our Life!
 That is so amazing and mind-blowing!
 This Life that He gives us propels us on into a life of continual unveiling as we discover: “Christ: The final frontier… our mission: to explore strange new worlds… to seek out new Life; to boldly go where no one has gone before!”
 And we say with Him: “Make it so!”